 SoftBank’s $65B position creates its own pressure

 SoftBank’s 13% drop on the IPO delay news reflects a specific structural risk.
-SoftBank is expected to hold approximately $65 billion in OpenAI by October 2026 — a position assembled through the $40B Stargate co-investment and secondary purchases.
+SoftBank’s total commitment to OpenAI is expected to reach roughly $65 billion by October 2026 — a position assembled through the Stargate co-investment and secondary purchases.

 A delayed or lower-than-$1T IPO doesn’t just cost SoftBank on paper.
 It changes OpenAI’s operational calculus: with that much committed capital and infrastructure commitments, revenue growth through API adoption becomes more urgent, not less.
 Expect aggressive feature releases and platform improvements in 2026 H2 regardless of whether an IPO happens.